-Transitions Program is only open to eligible faculty (i.e., women and diverse faculty in any discipline), so the above statement about all university faculty does not apply here, although it does to the resources listed below.
+Transitions Program is only open to eligible faculty (i.e., women and historically underrepresented faculty in any discipline), so the above statement about all university faculty does not apply here, although it does to the resources listed below.
 Although a university may have excellent leave policies, certain situations may require different solutions or supplemental support.
 The Transitions Program for tenure-track and tenured faculty provides exactly this type of additional support.

-Travel Assistance Award Program is an initiative designed to support conference travel for women and diverse faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.
-The aim of the program is to recognize faculty impactful in their field, and to -promote scholarship and career development by providing a travel grant to support attendance at national conferences or international scientific meetings to present significant/novel findings.
+Travel Assistance Award Program is an initiative designed to support conference travel for women and historically underrepresented faculty in any discipline at WSU.
+The aim of the program is to recognize faculty impactful in their field, and to promote scholarship and career development by providing a travel grant to support attendance at national conferences or international scientific meetings to present significant/novel findings.

 The following program(s)/activitie(s) are part of the Work/Life Support Initiative, which aims to address institutional and individual barriers to retention and advancement for all university faculty members: